hkexgroup/resipy/readme.md

 Linux and Mac user
 ---
-The executable contains in pyR2 are build for windows.
+pyR2 contains executables that are build only for windows.
 To run them you will need to install *wine*.

 ### On Linux